martiinsssssss/techno-representation/README.md

 ## 📦 Dataset

-The dataset comes from **[MusicRadar](https://www.musicradar.com/news/tech/free-music-samples-royalty-free-loops-hits-and-multis-to-download)** — specifically the *Warehouse Techno Samples* and *Rave Synth Samples* packs.
+The dataset comes from **[MusicRadar](https://www.musicradar.com/news/tech/free-music-samples-royalty-free-loops-hits-and-multis-to-download)** — specifically the *Warehouse Techno Samples*, *Techno bass* and *Rave Synth Samples* packs.
 These are royalty-free sample packs widely used in electronic music production.

 Samples are organised into **11 sound categories**: